 Prices depend on your choice of hotel and when you want to travel.

 We offer several different hotels in Singapore, ranging from three to five stars.
 If you have a specific hotel in mind, please let us know.
 All of the hotels we use are carefully chosen for location, amenities, quality of service, security and value.
-We use only hotels that are LGBT-friendly.
+We use only hotels that are LGBTQ-friendly.

 To see prices and compare hotels please click on the "$" button on the left.
 If you have questions or suggestions about the hotels we use, please Contact us.